jaguard2021/CLASS-TOKEN/README.md

 6. **Pause/Unpause:** The contract owner can pause and unpause certain operations.
 7. **Ownership Transfer:** The ownership of the contract can be transferred to a new address.

+# Explanation of how to use File Class-Token-Web3.js

+1. Make sure you have the Web3 library installed (you can install it using npm: npm install web3
+2. Make sure to replace 'YOUR_CONTRACT_ADDRESS' with the actual address of your deployed contract and replace the contract ABI with your actual ABI.
+Additionally, you may need to replace the Ethereum node URL ('http://localhost:8545') with the URL of your Ethereum node.
+3. Make sure you have deployed the Class Token on the Blockchain and it has been verified so that the contract ABI can be obtained